mergermarket/elasticsearch-examples/aggregations/aggregations3/README.md

 }
 ```

-When you execute the query, the response should show the correct number of documents for each topic and subtopic:
+When you execute the query, the response should show the correct number of documents for each topic and subtopic.

+HOWEVER!
+The counts are correct, but "apple" shows up under "vegetables", and "artichoke" and "asparagus" appear under "fruits":

 ```json
 {